honnemi/T158-IT-Capstone-Project/README.md

 # Proof of Concept - Collaborative Itinerary Web Application
 ## Accessing our project
+1. Open terminal and enter:
+`pip install -r requirements.txt`
-Just open run.py and run!
+2. Open run.py and run!

 For the login, you can use a test user:
 user: alex@example.com